Honduras prison fire kills more than 350 inmates

 COMAYAGUA, Honduras A massive fire raged through an overcrowded prison in Honduras, killing more than 350 inmates, many of them trapped and screaming inside their cells.

-A convict was suspected of starting the blaze, said the governor of Comayagua province, Paola Castro.

-"One inmate got in touch with me just after 11 p.m. to say another inmate had set fire to the prison in block number 6, presumably by setting fire to a mattress," she said, noting she had met the prisoner during her social work at the prison.

-Jails are stuffed full of convicts in Honduras, which is ravaged by violent street gangs, brutal drug traffickers and rampant poverty.
-According to the United Nations, the country has the highest murder rate in the world.
+Ravaged by violent street gangs, brutal drug traffickers and rampant poverty, Honduras has the highest murder rate in the world, according to the United Nations.

-Violence on the streets is mirrored by frequent riots and deadly clashes between rival gangs behind bars.

-But the carnage in the Comayagua prison was shocking even by Honduran standards.
-Chaos erupted after the blaze took hold.
+The cramped Honduran jails suffer frequent riots and clashes between rival gangs, although it was not yet clear if the Comayagua blaze - one of the worst prisons fires ever in Latin America - was started deliberately or was an accident.

+At least eight surviving prisoners said one of the inmates had set fire to a mattress, one government official said, speaking on condition of anonymity.

 "We heard screaming from the people who caught on fire," one prisoner told reporters, showing fingers he fractured escaping the blaze.
 "We had to push up the roof panels to get out."